davidrtorres/8-Week-SQL-Challenge/Case Study #2 - Pizza Runner/C.  Ingredient Optimization.md

 # Ingredient Optimization

 ## Data Cleaning
-The pizza_recipes table needs to be cleaned because the toppings feature has multiple topping ids values which are grouped together on 2 rows instead if having a pizza_id and the corresponding topping id each on a separate row.
+The pizza_recipes table needs to be cleaned because the toppings feature has multiple topping id values which are grouped together on 2 rows instead if having a pizza_id and the corresponding topping id each on a separate row.
 I using a table to clean the data so its easily accessible and used for any questions.
 ```python
 DROP TABLE IF EXISTS split_toppings;